 - K-12 Education – Williamsville schools employ approximately 825 teachers, not counting administrative, building-services and technology staff members.

-Williamsville Schools are Highly Rated
+Williamsville Schools are Among the Best

 The Williamsville Central School District serves of 40 square miles of the area, which somewhat surprising since this is so much larger than the Village itself.
 The school district actually supports parts of Amherst, Cheektowaga and Clarence, NY.